blindnet-io/openness-framework/OpenSource/checklists/01-set-up.md

 - [ ] The project includes a CONTRIBUTING.md file in its root directory
 - [ ] Project clearly identifies opportunities for contributions of different types (code, documentation, design, etc.)
+- [ ] Developer documentation include all installation steps, including prerequisites (with link to the specific part in the tool documentation whenever needed)

 ### Developer Documentation